Breeding-Insight/bi-api/README.md

 There are three options to specify these project variables:
 1) Specify environmental variables in your system or terminal session (this is what our docker build does)
 2) Specify environmental variables in your IntelliJ run configuration.
-3) Edit the files above directly and replace the placeholders with actual values.
+3) Create dev versions of build.config.properties and application-prod.yml and edit files directly.

 See the .env file in the project's root directory for a list of environmental variables you will need to specify.
 NOTES: